How common is Gastroesophageal Reflux Disease?

 Some GORD patients never experience heartburn but may have less common symptoms such as pain when swallowing, nausea and excess saliva.
 For many sufferers the symptoms of GORD can impact significantly on the ability to perform daily activities and can impact on quality of life.

-What are the symptoms of gastroesophageal disease?
+What are the symptoms of Gastroesophageal Reflux Disease?

-The main symptom of gastroesophageal disease is heartburn but you can also feel pain in the upper abdomen or chest.
+The main symptom of gastroesophageal reflux disease is heartburn but you can also feel pain in the upper abdomen or chest.
 Patients can feel sick and experience acid reflux where stomach acid comes back into your mouth causing an unpleasant, sour taste.

 Other symptoms are belching, a burning pain when swallowing hot drinks and bad breath.
 Symptoms usually occur after a large meal, or at night and may feel worse when you are lying flat.

-How is gastroesophageal disease diagnosed?
+How is Gastroesophageal Reflux Disease diagnosed?